Newborn Sounds Congested but No Mucus in Their Nose

 Dry Air

-Low humidity or dry air irritates your baby’s nasal passages.
-So their body will respond by producing more mucus, making them sound congested.
-This mucus won’t dribble out, like if they had a cold, so you won’t see it.
+Low humidity irritates your baby's nasal passages, so their body responds by producing more mucus.
+That's what makes them sound congested.
+The mucus won't dribble out like it would with a cold, so you won't see it.

-Dry air could result from your home’s heating or cooling system.
-Or, it could be due to a dry climate.
+Dry air often comes from your home's heating or cooling system, or simply from a dry climate.

 Winter

 As the seasons change, the air gets colder and drier.
-So even if you’ve made no changes in your home, your child might become congested in winter.
+Even if nothing has changed inside your home, your little one may still start sounding stuffy in winter.

 Irritants

 Irritation of the nasal passage triggers inflammation, swelling, and mucus production.
-All of which can cause blockages and congestion.
+All of that can add up to a blocked-sounding nose.

 Allergens

 A nasal allergy, or allergic rhinitis, is a common cause of congestion in adults.
-It occurs when they’ve been exposed to an allergen and have produced antibodies.
-Then their immune system overreacts when exposed to it again.
+The immune system produces antibodies after the first exposure, then overreacts the next time around.

-As your newborn’s immune system isn’t fully developed, allergies are unlikely to be the cause of their stuffy nose.
-However, it’s not impossible, particularly if you have a family history or they’ve been exposed to very high levels of the allergen.
+Because your newborn's immune system isn't fully developed, true allergies are unlikely to be the cause of their stuffy nose.
+It's not impossible, though, especially with a family history or heavy exposure.

 The most common triggers in babies are:

-• Pollen – This is less likely to affect newborns because they don’t tend to spend much time outside.
+- Pollen (less likely to affect newborns because they don't spend much time outside)

 Reflux or Spit Up

-If your baby frequently vomits or spits up, you may find that some of it comes out of their nose.
-This can irritate the mucous membranes and cause congestion.
+If your baby frequently vomits or spits up, some of it can come back out through the nose.
+That irritates the mucous membranes and causes congestion.

 Physiology